SanUSB/node-rpio/README.md

 EOF
 ```

 From now on it is possible to test the [examples](https://github.com/SanUSB/node-rpio/tree/master/examples) of the libraries for accessing Gpio pins with Node.js.
+To avoid possible errors, it is recommended that the examples folder be run in /home/pi.